clarehchao/ImageBasedDosimetryTool/README.md

 Software System Setup
 --------------------

-- Python 2.7.12 Anaconda 4.2.0 (64-bit) for Mac OS or Ubuntu Linux
+- Python 2.7.14.final.0 Anaconda 4.4.10 (64-bit) for Mac OS or Ubuntu Linux
-- on UCSF PRL Higgs server, in your personal account, make sure to add the following line in the ~/.bashrc file
+- on UCSF PRL Terra server, in your personal account, make sure to add the following line in the ~/.bashrc file
 ```
-# added by Anaconda2 4.2.0 installer
+# added by Anaconda2 4.4.10 installer
 export PATH="/data1/packages/anaconda2/bin:$PATH"
 ```